Assessment concepts and lifecycle

 In VAT, finality is operationally expressed through strict objection timelines and conclusive-evidence rules,

-reinforced by the pay-now framework in s 36 as substituted.
+reinforced by the pay-now framework in section 36

-Supplying conclusive evidence for recovery proceedings (income tax s 79; VAT s
+Supplying conclusive evidence for recovery proceedings (income tax section 79; VAT s

 42).